DeutchKazakhUnivercity/cordova-todo-app/README.md

     npm -g install bower
     npm -g install

 After the prerequiresites installed, project dependencies has to initialized.
-Run commands below in the terminal.
+Run commands below in the terminal from the project root.

     npm install

+Also from `www` folder run command:

     bower install

+Bower will install frontend dependencies for the project.

+## Cordova setup
+Reinitialize Cordova platform and plugins

+    cordova prepare browser
+    cordova prepare android